-By Jim Lawrence & Yaroslav Horak (Titan Books)
+By Jim Lawrence, John McLusky, Yaroslav Horak & Harry North (Titan Books)

-What can you recall for simple popularity let alone longevity or quality in Britain?
+What strips can you recall to equal simple popularity let alone longevity or quality in Britain?
 Rupert Bear?
 Absolutely.
 Giles?
 Technically, yes.
 Nipper?
 Jane?
 The Perishers?
 Garth?
+Judge Dredd?

 Something happened in ‘fifties Britain – but I’m not going to waste any space here discussing it.
 It just did.

 In a new spirit that seemed to crave excitement and accept the previously disregarded, comics (as well as all â€œmereâ€ entertainment media from radio serials to paperback novels) got carried along on the wave.
 Just like television, periodicals such as Eagle, the regenerated Dandy and Beano and girls’ comics in general all shifted into creative high gear â€¦and so at last did newspapers.

 And that means that I can happily extol the virtues of a graphic collection with proven crossover appeal for a change.

 The first 007 novel Casino Royale was published in 1953 and was subsequently serialised – after much dithering and nervousness on behalf of author Fleming – as a strip in the Daily Express from 1958.
 It was the start of a beguiling run of paperback book adaptations scripted by Anthony Hern, Henry Gammidge, Peter O’Donnell and Kingsley Amis before Jim Lawrence, a jobbing writer for American features (who had previously scripted the aforementioned Buck Rogers) came aboard on The Man With the Golden Gun to complete the transfer of the Fleming canon to strip format.
 Thereafter he was invited to create new adventures, which he did until the strip’s demise in 1983.

 The art on the feature was always of the highest standard.